 After many experiments I finally was able to make baked chicken wings that are extra crispy on the outside and tender and most on the inside.
 They taste just like deep-fried wings, only without the oily mess and added calories.
+Actually, they taste better than deep-fried.
+Try them, you’ll know what I am talking about.

 Extra crisp skin and moist, tender interior is the holy grail of chicken wings.
 That’s the reason why deep-fried Buffalo chicken wings are so widely popular.
 No other chicken wing recipe is as cloned and copied as the original Buffalo wing recipe.